GuilhermeFelix/WEBAPI_ProjetoASASAAS/README.md

 cd / etc / apache2
 apache2ctl configtest

-AFTER CONFIGURING THE HOST 5000 DOOR IT IS ALREADY POSSIBLE TO ACCESS WEBAPI VIA BROWSER REMOTE.
+AFTER CONFIGURING THE HOST 5000 DOOR IT IS ALREADY POSSIBLE TO ACCESS WEBAPI IN BROWSER REMOTE.

 To do this, access the Publish folder, Pause the APACHE2 execution, run the dotnet pointing to the published application and then immediately restart the Apache2 Service.